What are Textiles: Definition, types and characteristics

 From the earliest civilizations and first fabrics made in China, Egypt and Persia, across the Middle Age and Turkish, Indian and Arab artisans, going through the hands of Italian artists to evolve in the Textile Industry in France and Germany and Textile Revolution in England, and land finally on the costs of the New World, touching almost every corner of the Earth… Textiles have indeed undergone a fantastic journey of a true Textile (r)evolution.

-This journey still continues, this time in modern facilities, utilizing scientific methods and cutting-edge business software and applications, becoming a true work of art.
+This journey still continues, this time in modern facilities, utilizing scientific methods and cutting-edge apparel software and applications, becoming a true work of art.

 Textile Fibers: The heart of Textile Manufacturing